 Here are five steps to help you get started.

 Get your community model off to a great start by putting in place a literacy leadership team and defining the roles and responsibilities of individuals.
-This team will help build a strong base from which to launch your community model.
-This group might include the following:
+This group might include:

 Dedicated innovation team with tech team members, champion teachers, librarians, and media specialists